New Forest break in Hampshire October 2007 - page 2

 As we arrived at Wallaby Wood the wallabies were having a scratching

-session, showing just how loose their fur was!
+session, in the process showing just how floppy their fur was!

 |

 Oh dear!
-Belinda found a friend who insisted on following us all
+Belinda found a Deer friend who insisted on following us

 |